All Products

 2

-Create workspace
+Create a workspace

-Creates a DataWorks workspace.
+Create a new DataWorks workspace.

-Configure a workspace.
+Configure a workspace

 3